rachelbari/CAPEC-Information-Retrieval/README.md

 <br>
 <br>

-**Document Similarity**
+**Measuring Similarity**
-* Once we project our documents into the vector space model, we can compute.
+* Once we project our documents into the vector space model, we can find how similar two documents are.
+* Depending on your objective, there are a variety of document similarity measures you may choose from.
+For this project, we will use cosine distance, but I encourage you to check out [Jaccard distance](https://www.statisticshowto.datasciencecentral.com/jaccard-index/) and [Euclidean distance](http://rosalind.info/glossary/euclidean-distance/) as well.
+* *Cosine similarity* computes the dot product for normalized vectors.
+Our document corpus is represented as a *D x V* matrix, and our query document is represented as a *1 x V* matrix, so we can find the cosine similarity between the query document and each document in our corpus to find which documents match our query!